fitopen/main/code-of-conduct.md

 * To welcome responsible and varied forms of expression.
 * To not be rude or disrespectful.
 * To strive to resolve any disagreements for the best of the group.
-* To observe this is a collaborative time and this time can rapidly disappear.
+* To observe this is a collaborative space and our available time can rapidly disappear.

 If you feel your voice has not been heard during this time of collaboration we highly suggest raising an issue here in Github.
 We endeavour to engage openly and transparently.